-As the Hwacheoncheon Stream in Hwacheon-gun, Gangwon-do freezes in winters, it becomes the best place to enjoy winter in Korea!
+As the Hwacheoncheon Stream in Hwacheon-gun, Gangwon-do freezes in winters, and it becomes the best place to enjoy winter in Korea!
 Locals and tourists come to the stream and enjoy ice fishing.
-They cut out a hole in the ice and fish for sancheoneo (Masou salmon), a type of trout only found in fresh waters of high quality.
-Along with all this, there are many other fun activities in snow and ice which has made Hwacheon Sancheoneo Ice Festival the ultimate winter festival destinations!
+They cut out a hole in the ice and fish for sancheoneo (Masou salmon), a type of trout only found in freshwaters of high quality.
+Along with all this, there are many other fun activities in snow and ice that have made Hwacheon Sancheoneo Ice Festival the ultimate winter festival destination!

 CNN has even classified it as one of the “7 wonders of winter“!

-Hwacheon Sancheoneo Ice Festival started in 2003 and since then it has been celebrated every year when the Hwacheoncheon Stream gets covered with thick layer of ice.
+Hwacheon Sancheoneo Ice Festival started in 2003, and since then, it has been celebrated every year when the Hwacheoncheon Stream gets covered with a thick layer of ice.

 Hwacheon in Gangwon-do is well known for its clear water stream, Hwacheoncheon Stream, and the local trout, Sancheoneo.
 And, they are certainly the biggest draw at the ice fishing festival.

-The main event of the festival, the ice fishing, is only possible when the stream gets frozen to at least 2 meters thick.
+The festival’s main event, the ice fishing, is only possible when the stream gets frozen to at least 2 meters thick.
 You can still see the bottom of the stream as the water is exceptionally clear.

-There is a special visitor zone also for international visitors that increases their chances of catching fish.
-In this zone, you can fish up to 3 sancheoneo per person and you get the gear after registration.
+There is a special visitor zone also for international visitors that increase their chances of catching fish.
+In this zone, you can fish up to 3 sancheoneo per person, and you get the gear after registration.

-Bare-hand fishing is one of the most fun activities that you can get into at the festival.
-You just jump right in the pool with the fishes and you have to catch the trout with your hands!
-After registration, you get a pair of t-shirt and shorts to change into and you can dive in!
+Bare-hand fishing is one of the most fun activities you can get into at the festival.
+You just jump right in the pool with the fish, and you have to catch the trout with your hands!
+After registration, you get a pair of t-shirt and shorts to change into, and you can dive in!

 Fun Snow and Ice Activities

-Ice and snow activities are just as much a part of the Hwacheon Sancheoneo Ice Festival as the ice fishing.
+Ice and snow activities are just as much a part of the Hwacheon Sancheoneo Ice Festival as ice fishing.
 You can enjoy thrilling sled rides down the slopes.
-Sports enthusiasts will find several activities to enjoy including bobsleigh, ice soccer, and more!
+Sports enthusiasts will find several activities to enjoy, including bobsleigh, ice soccer, and more!

 There’s even a biplane set up if you are up for zooming over the frozen stream!